 The formula for account-based marketing success hinges on a four-prong model of Fit, knowing your target accounts; Intent, knowing which of your target accounts are actively researching or buying your product/solution so you can prioritize these accounts; Relationship, knowing which accounts have the deepest relationship with your company, and Engagement, creating engagement with the right people in the right accounts.

 You probably have already created your ideal customer profile (ICP) and built a target account list based on fit.
-If not, you can learn more about how to do that here.
+If not, check out this blog post to learn more.
 Building your ICP and selecting accounts that match that ICP based on firmographics such as industry and company size are the basics of an account-based strategy.
 While having this may give you an edge over many of your competitors, some of your competition is probably using more advanced fit data – so you should, too, if you want to gain the upper hand.

 Incorporating advanced data attributes into your account-based targeting, including characteristics such as technology used, recent founding, and conferences attended by employees, enable you to get way more targeted with your marketing and sales campaigns.